velinath/MafiaBot/README.md

 # MafiaBot

 A Discord bot for playing mafia

+Join our public Mafia server if you want to try out the bot: http://discord.me/mafia

 ## Install